sanasv/game-of-life/README.md

 cd ~/Desktop
 java -jar "GameOfLife.jar"
 ```
-> 💡 Make sure you have Java installed (Java 8 or later).
+> 💡 Make sure you have Java installed.

 The application will launch a GUI window where you can visualize the evolution of the grid based on the Game of Life rules.